 Cardiovascular Exercise

 Do cardiovascular exercises to restore blood flow, build muscle, and keep the muscles strong and supple.
+Activities like walking or gentle cycling can be beneficial once the worst of your pain has subsided.
+Always listen to your body and avoid pushing through sharp pain.

 Final Thoughts